Stamp Duty in Cyprus

 Specific cases and exemptions

-A proxy for a single act is €2, while for any other situation (with exceptions), it is €6.
+For legacy documents (pre-2026), a proxy for a single act was €2, while for any other situation (with exceptions), it was €6.

-There is no stamp duty on reorganisation schemes to rebuy property that has been alienated unless the debtor has acted dishonestly (Section 4B).
+There was no stamp duty on reorganisation schemes to rebuy property that had been alienated unless the debtor had acted dishonestly (Section 4B).

 Read more about other property taxes in Cyprus.